-AI Brand Design Consistency: A Practical Playbook for Startups and Small Teams
+AI Brand Design Consistency: A Startup Playbook for Editable Layouts

 Small teams often assume brand is “a logo and a hex code.”
 In practice, brand consistency is mostly repetition of decisions: how headlines behave, how dense layouts can get, how proof is shown, and what tone sounds like in one sentence.
 AI amplifies whatever system you already have—good or bad—so the playbook below is about making that system explicit.